 ‘This book captures well two aspects of theological research: that of presenting thoughtful comment and then the corresponding attentive listening and response.
 Martin’s work on acedia is indeed a helpful lens through which to consider ministry across Ireland and as the subsequent papers contained in this book illustrate, his work also acts as a stimulating conversation partner, to aid reflection on various contemporary issues.
 I trust you will be thoughtfully challenged as you read this book, just as I have been by Martin’s presentations, papers, his conversations and indeed his life.’

 Helen Warnock, Principal of Belfast Bible College and fellow DProf. student with Martin.

 Wayne Morris (Editor), Acedia and the Transformation of Spiritual Malaise: Essays in Honour of Martin McAlinden, 2019, ISBN 9781908258-02-1, £13.99.

 This order is for print books only and these are despatched through the postal system.
-The e-book version (ISBN 978-1-908258-40-3) will be available to order through Google Play and the library collections of ebrary, EBL, EBSCO, Ebook Central, Gardners and Dawsonera.
+The e-book version (ISBN 978-1-908258-40-3) will be available to order through Google Play and the library collections of EBSCO, Ebook Central and Gardners.